tw-in-js/twind/docs/examples.md

 This example shows how Custom Element can have its styles separated without having the side effect of polluting the root document's styles.

 > This example is using [Constructable Stylesheet Objects](https://wicg.github.io/construct-stylesheets/) and `DocumentOrShadowRoot.adoptedStyleSheets` which have [limited browser support](https://caniuse.com/mdn-api_documentorshadowroot_adoptedstylesheets) at the moment (December 2020).
+The [Constructible style sheets polyfill](https://github.com/calebdwilliams/construct-style-sheets) offers a solution for all modern browsers and IE 11.

 ```js
 import { create, cssomSheet } from 'twind'